QUBIC VIII: Optical design and performance: Optical combiner

 \subsection{Synthesized beam and PSF modelling}

 { }

-The initial design and final optimisation of the dual-reflector design was carried out using ray-tracing in order to take advantage of the speed and optimisation routines available in the commercial software package Zemax.
+The initial design and final optimisation of the dual-reflector design was carried out using ray-tracing in order to take advantage of the speed and optimisation routines available in the commercial software package \swname{Zemax}.
 However, for a detailed analysis at the operating frequencies, where component sizes are not very large compared with the wavelength of radiation, techniques that include the effects of diffraction were used.
-Our most accurate models use PO to propagate beams through the combiner (e.g. using the software package GRASP) and electromagnetic mode-matching to model coupling to, and the beam patterns from, the back-to-back feedhorn array.
+Our most accurate models use PO to propagate beams through the combiner (e.g. using the software package \swname{GRASP}) and electromagnetic mode-matching to model coupling to, and the beam patterns from, the back-to-back feedhorn array.
+When compared with the analysis of an ideal system in section~\ref{subsec:combinerideal}, this PO analysis includes the exact shape of the horn beam pattern as well as any truncation, aberration or cross-polarisation introduced by the real components of the combiner.
+The short focal length in particular is expected to introduce aberrations into the instrument PSF.